-The philosophy department seeks to prepare men and women to serve Christ in the world of ideas.
+The philosophy of worldviews department seeks to prepare men and women to serve Christ in the world of ideas.
 To accomplish this goal we offer a major that promotes critical thinking while studying the history of ideas.
-The philosophy major is designed to prepare students for jobs that require critical thinking, graduate work, and seminary.
+The philosophy of worldviews major is designed to prepare students for jobs that require critical thinking, graduate work, and seminary.
 We deal with perennial questions endeavoring to answer them and to see how the answers fit into the Christian worldview.
 By promoting critical thinking, our classes prepare students to live, adapt, and make decisions in our fast-changing world.
-Philosophy students will have real-world experience through PHI 441, Topics.
+Philosophy of worldviews students will have real-world experience through PHI 441, Topics.
 In this required course students will be required to write a research paper that involves an off-campus experience.
 The student will interview one or more who work(s) in this field and incorporate this into the paper.

-Philosophy Minor: 18 hours
+Philosophy of Worldviews Minor: 18 hours

 Honors Program: The philosophy department offers opportunities for students to enroll in honors courses from its department.
 Any departmental course may be taken as an honors course.
 For students majoring in this department, one must pass a minimum of nine hours of honors courses within the discipline and a minimum of nine hours from the honors courses of other departments.
 Each course must be passed with a B or better.
 No more than 18 hours are required for the honors degree.
 For other honors program policies, see “Honors Program” found in the “Administration of the Curriculum” section of this catalogue.

 A study of the principles of correct reasoning, contrasting them with fallacious reasoning.
 Homework assignments enable the student to recognize arguments and to determine whether they are logical or not.
 (Fall, even years)